-As a rule, the Rent Act states that the landlord cannot earn double rent.
-This means that when the landlord starts receiving rent from the new tenant, he/she cannot claim rent from the previous tenant at the same time.
-In situations where a tenant moves out 14 days before, this is rarely the case.
+As a general rule, the Rent Act prohibits landlords from earning double rent.
+This means that when the landlord begins receiving rent from the new tenant, he or she cannot claim rent from the previous tenant at the same time.
+This is rarely the case when a tenant moves out 14 days before.
 Let’s look at an example.

-We see the example above many times.
-As a rule, it is okay that the landlord lets the new tenant move in a few days before, and therefore the above mentioned will be seen as acceptable.
-The landlord does not earn double rent for this period and the tenancy would be empty anyway.
+We’ve seen the preceding example numerous times.
+As a general rule, it is acceptable for the landlord to allow the new tenant to move in a few days prior, and thus the above mentioned will be regarded as acceptable.
+The landlord does not earn double rent during this time period, and the tenancy would be vacant anyway.

-I cases where the landlord does not refurbish and lets the new tenant move in straight away but still demands that the previous tenant moves out 14 days before it can be problematic.
-It such cases, the landlord will presumably claim a full month rent from the previous tenant and half a month from the new tenant.
+In cases where the landlord does not refurbish and allows the new tenant to move in right away but still requires the previous tenant to vacate 14 days before it can be problematic.
+In such cases, the landlord will most likely demand a full month’s rent from the previous tenant and half a month from the new tenant.
 This would be against the rules.

 You may also like: Move-in inspection and move-in report